slamora/brackets-wiki/Contributing-to-Brackets.md

 Making Changes
 ---------------------
-So you've got an issue you want to fix.
+So you have found an issue that you want to fix.
 Start off by creating a new branch in your local directory.
-This assumes you're working in the brackets directory, but the same thing would apply for the brackets-app project as well.
+This assumes you are working in the brackets directory, but the same thing would apply for the brackets-app project as well.

 Start by creating a new branch so that you can always be sure master doesn't get messed up.